 Induction of Diabetes mellitus

 The blood glucose levels of all the animals were taken just before the administration of the alloxan using glucose test strips and a glucometer.
-Diabetes was induced by a single intraperitoneal injection of freshly prepared alloxan monohydrate dissolved in 1 ml normal saline to the overnight fasted normal glycaemic experimental albino rats as described by the method of Ahmed (2009)..
+Diabetes was induced by a single intraperitoneal injection of freshly prepared alloxan monohydrate dissolved in 1 ml normal saline to the overnight fasted normal glycaemic experimental albino rats as described by the method of Ahmed (2009).
 After the induction, all the rats were allowed free access to food and water.
 The animals were allowed to rest for 48 hours when sustained hyperglycaemia is expected (Balamash et al., 2018).
 An animal was considered diabetic when their blood glucose level was ≥ 200 mg/dl (IDF, 2021).
 Two days after alloxan administration, blood samples were obtained from the tips of the rat’s tail (rat tail vein puncture method) and the fasting blood glucose levels was determined using glucose test strips and Fine test glucometer to confirm diabetes.
 This gives a digital result within 45 seconds.

 Preparation of Glibenclamide Suspension